Implementation for Espressif ESP32 MCUs. More...

 As with the SJA1000, the ESP32 CAN controller provides only the data link layer and the physical layer signaling sublayer.
 Therefore, depending on physical layer requirements, an external transceiver module is required which converts the

 periph_can is used, the low-level CAN driver for the ESP32 CAN controller is enabled.
 It provides a CAN DLL device that can be used with RIOT's CAN protocol stack.
 It uses the ESP32 CAN controller in SJA1000 PeliCAN mode.
 Please refer the SJA1000 Datasheet for detailed information about the CAN controller and its programming.

-The pin configuration of the CAN tranceiver interface is usually defined in board specific peripheral configuration by
+The pin configuration of the CAN transceiver interface is usually defined in board specific peripheral configuration by

-CAN_TX, the GPIO used as TX tranceiver signal, and
+CAN_TX, the GPIO used as TX transceiver signal, and

 CAN_RX, the GPIO used as RX transceiver signal.

 If the pin configuration is not defined, the following default configuration is used which can be overridden by the application, see section Application-Specific Configurations.